ashiklom/NP_Trait_Analysis/manuscript-md/01_introduction.md

 hydraulics [@li_leaf_2015],
 overall plant carbon budget [@edwards_leaf_2014], and dispersal [@westoby_plant_2002].
-Fourth, strategic trade-offs may only have predictive power when multiple competing strategies co-occur and may be unable to predict community assembly in communities constrained by environmental filters to only a single strategy [@rosado_trait_dominance; @pierce_csr_cooccur].
-In fact, the twin-filter model of @grim_pierce_book formalizes this notion into an explicit hierarchy, whereby competition - stress - disturbance (CSD, corresponding to the competitor, stress tolerator, and ruder) filter operates on a macro-environmental scale while a smaller-scale "proximal filter" refines the mechanisms driving survival and coexistence independently of the macro-scale filter.
 Finally, modeling ecosystem function based on trait correlations with abiotic factors is sampling from the hypothetical space of potential species and communities that could have evolved rather than constraining models to forecast the actual vegetation we have today as the result of spatial separation and constraints on convergent evolution.
 Among other problems, this approach fails to account for the timescales required for adaptation as well as actual limitations of the physiology of different species and community assembly.